-Do you drive a company car?
-Who pays company car tax?
+Company car tax: do you drive a company car?

 You have to pay tax on your company car: